Duet3D/wiki-content/User_manual/Machine_configuration/robot_industrial_6_axis.md

 * axis 1 is arbitrary (but do not intersect or parallel with axis 2)
 * axis 2 and 3 are parallel
 * axes 4 to 6 intersect (i. e. spheric)

+Differing from figure 3 of the Dimovski article, axis 2 and 3 planes need not to be the same plane, they only need to be parallel (i.e. there can be a Y offset between axis 4 and 1).

 This type allows modeling like the DH model with an X offset of 70 between axis 1 and 2.
 The algorithm is implemented following Dimovski et al. The order of calculation is: axis 1 with PK2Dim - 2/3 with PK2Dim/PG4, 4/5 with PK2, 6 with PK1.